 paying jobs and that women and people of color have full opportunity to secure those jobs.

 With rules that support multiple technologies, NTIA will support jobs across innovation-driven, technology sectors.
 Satellite broadband services support hundreds of thousands of high-paying, innovation-driven jobs across the United States, from engineers and scientists to highly skilled technicians and trades workers.
-Satellite broadband services inclusion in these programs will support the continued U.S. leadership in satellite communications, launch services, and space systems manufacturing and positively impact the health of the U.S. aerospace industrial base.
-Moreover, limits on U.S. satellite broadband technologies inclusion will benefit non-US competitors and encourage increased international investment outside of the U.S., presenting a risk to the growing U.S. space industry.
+Satellite broadband services inclusion in these programs will support the continued U.S. leadership in satellite communications, launch services, and space systems manufacturing, and positively impact the health of the U.S. aerospace industrial base.
+Moreover, limits on U.S. satellite broadband technologies inclusion will benefit non-U.S. competitors and encourage increased international investment outside of the U.S., presenting a risk to the growing U.S. space industry.
 Satellite broadband services also provide Americans in rural and remote locations with the opportunity to seek and obtain high-quality jobs that rely on access to a high-speed internet connection.

 12. What steps, if any, should NTIA take to ensure maximum use of American-made

 network components and that supply shortages are addressed in ways that create high quality jobs for all Americans?
-What impact, if any, will application of the “Buy American” requirements in the Bipartisan Infrastructure Law have on supply-chain and workforce challenges and on the speed with which the nation can reach the goal of 100% broadband connectivity
+What impact, if any, will application of the “Buy American” requirements in the Bipartisan Infrastructure Law have on supply-chain and workforce challenges and on the speed with which the nation can reach the goal of 100% broadband connectivity?

 Through the promotion of a variety of effective technologies for broadband deployment, NTIA will support the overall U.S. technology sectors and manufacturing supply chain.
 Satellite service providers are supported by a broader aerospace supply chain that also supports our national security and civil government space activities.
 As discussed above, the satellite industry is a globally competitive one.
-Limits on satellite broadband services participation will benefit non-US competitors and encourage increased international investment outside of the U.S., presenting a risk to the growing U.S. space industry.
+Limits on satellite broadband services participation will benefit non-U.S. competitors and encourage increased international investment outside of the U.S., presenting a risk to the growing U.S. space industry.

 13. NTIA is committed to ensuring that networks built using taxpayer funds are capable

 of meeting Americans’ evolving digital needs, including broadband speeds and other essential network features.
 What guidance or requirements, if any, should NTIA consider with respect to network reliability and availability, cybersecurity, resiliency, latency, or other service quality features and metrics?
-What criteria should NTIA establish to assess grant recipients’ plans to ensure that service providers maintain and/or exceed thresholds for reliability, quality of service, sustainability, upgradability and other required service characteristics?
+What criteria should NTIA establish to assess grant recipients’ plans to ensure that service providers maintain and/or exceed thresholds for reliability, quality of service, sustainability, upgradability, and other required service characteristics?

 NTIA should define service quality metrics used in connection with the BEAD program in a broad and inclusive manner.
-NTIA should ensure any metrics are actually relevant to the end-user experience, are defined based on actual data with respect to the impact of that metric on the end-user experience; and remain focused on whether a given service offering is capable of providing a quality end-user experience.
+NTIA should ensure any metrics that are relevant to the end-user experience, are defined based on actual data with respect to the impact of that metric on the end-user experience, and remain focused on whether a given service offering is capable of providing a quality end-user experience.
 These metrics should be flexible enough to allow consumers to evaluate a wide range of potential service options and then choose the options that best meet their needs.
 NTIA should exercise caution in attempting to define “quality” broadband from the top-down.
 Metrics should be defined in a competitively and technologically inclusive manner and NTIA should not adopt requirements that would limit the ability of service providers to leverage any given technology or business model that might effectively address consumer needs.

 18. The Bipartisan Infrastructure Law provides that BEAD funding can be used in a